LiteLDev/liteloaderbds-documentation/en/FAQ.md

 - `127`: The plugin is not compatible with the current version of LiteLoaderBDS.

-## Why Can't I Start the Server on Linux Distribution?

-Try to remove `plugins/LiteLoader/LLAutoUpdate.dll`.

-If the free memory of the server is not more than 1.2GB, LiteLoaderBDS may failed to launch.

 ## Why Are There So Many Incomprehensible Symbols In the Crash Log?

 Download the corresponding version of `PDB.zip` to the LiteLoaderBDS version of your server from [Release](https://github.com/LiteLDev/LiteLoaderBDS/releases), and extract it to one of the following folders: